Dowlais Ironworks: Visit by King Edward VIII

-On 18 November 1936 Dowlais Ironworks was visited by King Edward VIII, which at the time was closed, putting thousands out work.
+On 18 November 1936 Dowlais Ironworks was visited by King Edward VIII, which at the time was closed, putting thousands out of work.
 The King was reported as saying that "these works brought these men here.
 Something must be done to get them back to work", a statement which was seen as political interference, and contributed to the Edward VIII abdication crisis.

 The iron foundry and engineering works in Dowlais, still known locally as the "Ifor Works" after John Josiah's son, continued to operate and new facilities were built after 1945.